joaoventura/pybridge/README.md

 apps](https://play.google.com/store/apps/details?id=com.flatangle.charts) and it shares a large amount of code with [one of my web applications](http://elements.flatangle.com/).

-PyBridge uses the Python 3.5 distribution bundled in [Crystax NDK](https://www.crystax.net/).
+PyBridge uses the Python 3.5 distribution bundled with [Crystax NDK](https://www.crystax.net/).

 ## Overview